Master of Education in Educational Leadership and Principal Professional Certification Preparation Program

 - Coursework is completed using a variety of instructional methods.
 Attendance is required all-day one Saturday per month at one of Texas Tech University's regional sites - TTU at Fredericksburg, TTU at Highland Lakes or TTU Center at Junction.
 The rest of the coursework can be completed online.

 - Cohort students follow a predetermined schedule of courses.
 Course rotation varies by cohort.
-New cohorts begin in the first summer session.
+New cohorts begin each semester.

 - Semester-based courses align with the Academic Calendar of Texas Tech University.

 - Phone: 806.742.1997 ext.
 315

 Although there is no application deadline, prospective students are encouraged to submit all application materials at least three months prior to projected initial enrollment.
 Learn more.

 - Apply to Texas Tech University's Graduate School.

 - Apply to Texas Tech University's College of Education.

 - For advisement on the admissions process, please contact one of the programs' faculty members.

 - Apply for financial aid and/or general scholarships.

 - Financial aid is distributed based on full-time enrollment and several other eligibility requirements.
 Your enrolled hours as of the 12th day of class in the fall and spring semesters determines your enrollment status for the semester, and financial aid is disbursed accordingly.
 Attending less than full-time could mean a reduction in aid.
 Learn more.